arhat-dev/dukkha/docs/tools/buildah.md

       # extra buildah run flags
       extra_args: [] # strings

+    # skip this step when set to true (usually used with renderer suffix)
+    skip: false

   - run:
       # or just run some bare commands not using shell
       cmd:
       - ps
+    # skip: true

   - from:
       ref: scratch